AmadeusW/WikiDive/README.md

 Inspiration
 ---

 The project is inspired by [Code Connect](http://codeconnect.io/), a developer tool and extension to Microsoft Visual Studio.

 Code Connect represents .NET code on a function-by-function basis, allowing the developer to see at a glance relationships between functions to understand the code better, faster and easier.

-Similarly, WikiBrowser allows readers to explore articles side by side.
+Similarly, WikiBrowser allows readers to explore articles side by side, since consecutive articles are often continuations, clarifications or elaborations.